 Seasonality and provenance are clearly paramount on daily menus that offer many unfussy yet gloriously celebratory dishes that make the most of whatever's at its best in the walled garden, the surrounding area and Ireland as a whole.

 Like everything else here, the wine list is meticulously sourced and there's a decent choice available by the bottle, 500ml carafe or 175ml glass.

 All this plus caring service and a beautiful location...

 The Tap Room

 Excellent informal meals are served in this atmospheric cellar bar, which has a separate entrance and an outside eating area where 'Ruby, the 'Slowfoodco' mobile wood-fired pizza trailer, is an unexpected but practical centrepiece.
-Not so mobile any more though, as she has to be craned into position, so the Wheelers promptly ordered a second, larger, one to take to events.
-Whatever about events, there's a brilliant pizza menu on offer in this casual and relaxing dining space now - and also the full range of five local craft beers by Kinnegar Brewing, available on draught.
+Not so mobile any more though, as she had to be craned into position, so the Wheelers promptly ordered a second, larger, one to take to events.
+Whatever about events, there's a brilliant pizza menu on offer (using the famed Kemal Scarpello bases, baked near Burt) in this casual and relaxing dining space now - and also the full range of five local craft beers by Kinnegar Brewing, available on draught.